-It has become clear, however, that (21) is incorrect-at least as a general requirement.
-That is, there may indeed be some instances of movement that obey (21), but there are other instances that do not.
-The reader is referred to Preminger (2014:157-175) for a more comprehensive discussion of the issues, but I will mention one clear counterexample to (21) here.
+It has become clear, however, that (22) is incorrect-at least as a general requirement.
+While some instances of movement certainly obey (22), there are other instances that do not.
+The reader is referred to Preminger (2014:157-175) for a more comprehensive discussion of the issues, but I will mention one clear counterexample to (22) here.
 In Icelandic, there are double-dissociations between subjecthood and nominative case.
-In (22), for example, the subject (einhverjum stúdent "some student.sg.dat") is non-nominative, and the nominative (tölvurnar "computers.the.pl.nom") is a non-subject.
-(See Andrews 1976, Harley 1995, Jónsson 1996, Sigurðsson 1989, Thráinsson 1979, Zaenen, Maling & Thráinsson 1985, among many others, for arguments that this is indeed the correct analysis of an example like (22).)
+In (23), for example, the subject (einhverjum stúdent "some student.sg.dat") is non-nominative, and the nominative (tölvurnar "computers.the.pl.nom") is a non-subject.
+(See Andrews 1976, Harley 1995, Jónsson 1996, Sigurðsson 1989, Thráinsson 1979, Zaenen, Maling & Thráinsson 1985, among many others, for arguments that this is indeed the correct analysis of an example like (23).)

-(22) [Einhverjum stúdent] $1$ finnast t_1 tölvurnar ljótar some student.sg.dat find.pl computers.the.pl.nom ugly 'Some student finds the computers ugly.'
+(23) [Einhverjum stúdent]1 finnast t_1 tölvurnar ljótar some student.sg.dat find.pl computers.the.pl.nom ugly 'Some student finds the computers ugly.'
 [Holmberg & Hróarsdóttir 2003:999]

 Of particular interest here is movement of the dative einhverjum stúdent ("some student.sg.dat") to subject position.
-This phrase is not the target of any overt φ -agreement in (22); overt φ -agreement is controlled by the nominative.
-The standard response to these facts is an appeal to abstract φ -agreement, in an attempt to salvage (21).
+This phrase is not the target of any overt φ -agreement in (23); overt φ -agreement is controlled by the nominative.
+14 The standard response to these facts is an appeal to abstract φ -agreement, in an attempt to salvage (22).
 The idea is that a dative subject like einhverjum stúdent ("some student.sg.dat") is still agreed with, as a precursor to its ultimate movement to subject position, but this φ -agreement just happens to lack any morpho-phonological content.
 This, however, is untenable: we have already seen, in section 5, that there can be no such thing as truly abstract (i.e., morpho-phonologically undetectable) φ -agreement.